-In order to validate the embedded hardware system, developed for the discontinuity detection in a GTAW process, severals tests with intentionally introduced discontinuities in the weld bead have been performed.
+In order to validate the embedded hardware system, developed for the discontinuity detection in a GTAW process, several tests with intentionally introduced discontinuities have been performed.
 Three kind of discontinuities were used: i) wires, ii) holes and iii) sand.
 These discontinuities were located at long the weld bead in different places respect to a welding starting point.